-Eligibility for CURIOUS Program
+Eligibility and Application for CURIOUS Program

 The overarching goal of this R25 program is to enhance the diversity of the biomedical, behavioral and clinical research workforce by providing research experiences and related opportunities to undergraduate and health professional students from nationally underrepresented backgrounds as defined in Notice of NIH's Interest in Diversity, NOT-OD-20-031.
 Only US citizens/permanent residents can participate in the program.

 Eligible participants include: